 (2) seams on bolted contact decks and on riveted contact decks shall be gasketed.

-(i) If, upon facility or operational modification of a bulk gasoline terminal that existed before December 1, 1992, an increase in benzene emissions results such that:
+(i) If, upon facility or operational modification of a bulk gasoline terminal or pipeline breakout station that existed before December 1, 1992, an increase in benzene emissions results such that:

 (1) emissions of volatile organic compounds increase by more than 25 tons cumulative at any time during the five years following modifications; and

-(2) annual emissions of benzene from the cluster where the bulk gasoline terminal is located (including the pipeline and marketing terminals served by the pipeline) exceed benzene emissions from that cluster based upon calendar year 1991 gasoline throughput and application of the requirements of this Subchapter,
+(2) annual emissions of benzene from the cluster where the bulk gasoline terminal or pipeline breakout station is located (including the pipeline and marketing terminals served by the pipeline) exceed benzene emissions from that cluster based upon calendar year 1991 gasoline throughput and application of the requirements of this Subchapter,

 then, the annual increase in benzene emissions due to the modification shall be offset within the cluster by reduction in benzene emissions beyond that otherwise achieved from compliance with this Rule, in the ratio of at least 1.3 to 1.

-(j) The owner or operators of a bulk gasoline terminal that has received an air permit before December 1, 1992, to emit toxic air pollutants under 15A NCAC 02Q .0700 to comply with Section .1100 of this Subchapter shall continue to follow all terms and conditions of the permit issued under 15A NCAC 02Q .0700 and to bring the terminal into compliance with Section .1100 of this Subchapter according to the terms and conditions of the permit, in which case the bulk gasoline terminal shall continue to need a permit to emit toxic air pollutants and shall be exempted from Paragraphs (e) through (i) of this Rule.
+(j) The owner or operators of a bulk gasoline terminal or pipeline breakout station that has received an air permit to emit toxic air pollutants under 15A NCAC 02Q .0700 to comply with Section .1100 of this Subchapter shall continue to follow all terms and conditions of the permit issued under 15A NCAC 02Q .0700 and to bring the terminal into compliance with Section .1100 of this Subchapter according to the terms and conditions of the permit, in which case the bulk gasoline terminal or pipeline breakout station shall continue to need a permit to emit toxic air pollutants and shall be exempted from Paragraphs (e) through (i) of this Rule.

-(k) The owner or operator of a bulk gasoline terminal shall not load, or allow to be loaded, gasoline into any truck tank or trailer unless the truck tank or trailer has been certified leak tight according to Rule .0932 of this Section within the last 12 months.
+(k) The owner or operator of a bulk gasoline terminal or pipeline breakout station shall not load, or allow to be loaded, gasoline into any truck tank or trailer unless the truck tank or trailer is currently certified leak tight according to Rule .0932 of this Section.

-(l) The owner or operator of a bulk gasoline terminal shall have on file at the terminal a copy of the certification test conducted according to Rule .0932 of this Section for each gasoline tank truck loaded at the terminal.
+(l) The owner or operator of a bulk gasoline terminal or pipeline breakout station shall have on file at the terminal a copy of the certification test conducted according to Rule .0932 of this Section for each gasoline tank truck loaded at the terminal.

-(m) Emissions of gasoline from degassing of external or internal floating roof tanks at a bulk gasoline terminal shall be collected and controlled by at least 90 percent by weight.
-Liquid balancing shall not be used to degas gasoline storage tanks at bulk gasoline terminals.
+(m) Emissions of gasoline from degassing of external or internal floating roof tanks at a bulk gasoline terminal or pipeline breakout station shall be collected and controlled by at least 90 percent by weight.
+Liquid balancing shall not be used to degas gasoline storage tanks at bulk gasoline terminals or pipeline breakout stations.
 Bulk gasoline storage tanks containing not more than 138 gallons of liquid gasoline or the equivalent of gasoline vapor and gasoline liquid are exempted from the degassing requirements if gasoline vapors are vented for at least 24-hours.
 Documentation of degassing external or internal floating roof tanks shall be made according to 15A NCAC 02D .0903.

-(n) According to Rule .0903 of this Section, the owner or operator of a bulk gasoline terminal shall visually inspect the following for leaks each day that the terminal is both manned and open for business:
+(n) According to Rule .0903 of this Section, the owner or operator of a bulk gasoline terminal or pipeline breakout station shall visually inspect the following for leaks each day that the bulk gasoline terminal or pipeline breakout station is both manned and open for business:

-(1) the vapor collection system,(2) the vapor control system, and
+(1) the vapor collection system; and

+(2) the vapor control system; and

 (3) each lane of the loading rack while a gasoline tank truck or trailer is being loaded.